AghaHammadAhmed/BusBuddy/README.md

 [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.
 =======
-README for BusBuddy
+README for SecureShuttle
-BusBuddy - Intelligent Van Tracking and Management System BusBuddy is a safe, efficient, and user-friendly solution designed to revolutionize daily commuting for parents, students, and employees.
-With real-time tracking, optimized routes, and smart notifications, BusBuddy ensures reliable and secure transportation management.
+SecureShuttle - Intelligent Van Tracking and Management System SecureShuttle is a safe, efficient, and user-friendly solution designed to revolutionize daily commuting for parents, students, and employees.
+With real-time tracking, optimized routes, and smart notifications, SecureShuttle ensures reliable and secure transportation management.

 Features
 User Module (Parents/Students/Employees)